justinknguyen/BeatBind/README.md

 ### Where Is My Information Saved?

-Your information is stored locally in `beatbind-config.json` within the `BeatBind/lib` folder.
+Your information is stored locally in `beatbind-config.json` within the `BeatBind` folder.
 It stores all of your configuration settings.

 ### Why Are My Settings Not Saving?